 Blood pressure should be basically stable.
-If it regularly changes from very high to very low, a range of complications can result.
+If it regularly changes from very high to very low, a person can experience a range of complications.

 It is normal for blood pressure to vary slightly throughout the day, but blood pressure that fluctuates from one extreme to the other should be monitored and managed.

-Home remedies, lifestyle changes, and some medications can help to regulate blood pressure.
+Home remedies, lifestyle changes, and some medications can help regulate blood pressure.

-It is important to get it checked regularly because blood pressure can reveal a lot about a person’s health.
+It is important that a person have a medical professional check their blood pressure regularly, because blood pressure can reveal a lot about a person’s health.

 Below are five factors that can cause dangerous fluctuations in blood pressure.

 This term describes blood pressure that is higher at the doctor’s office, often because the person is anxious about the appointment.